tytydraco/yessleep/out/The_Witches_Gift_part_three.md

 We finally made it, I had parked a block away from my childhood house, I don’t want my old man knowing I came by.
 That wasn’t going to be good for me or them. we all got out of the car and instantly Emily was complaining how cold it was, and her toes were freezing, and she didn’t have a jacket. all Joshua can provide was a coat for her, but ultimately Emily decided to stay in my car realizing she couldn’t go hiking in her platform shoes.
 So, it was just the three of us, Riley, Joshua and I headed for the woods.
 All with working flashlights, that illuminating in the darkness, being in the woods at night was different from the daylight hours.
 Here anything can jump out at you, but during the daylight hours you could at least see.

 “So where are we going exactly?”
-Riley asked as she shun her light around us, the trees seemed more ominous, the branches reaching out like an old witches’ fingers, reaching out threateningly.
+Riley asked as she shone her light around us, the trees seemed more ominous, the branches reaching out like an old witches’ fingers, reaching out threateningly.

 “To the old well they sealed off a month ago.”